molinadavid/teslabox/README.md

 # TeslaBox
 Lite, open-source version of [teslarpi.com](https://www.teslarpi.com).

-Compresses Tesla dashcam and sentry clips, uploads to S3, notifies of events via email (or Telegram, along with a copy of each clip) and allows remote streaming while parked or driving!
+A cinematic sentry mode (edits clips based on movement), see [here](https://twitter.com/mluggy/status/1628439817460584454) and [here.](https://twitter.com/mluggy/status/1627949202100690945).
+Also a live-view while you drive and an instant notification/archiving system.

+The system alerts you immediately of each sentry/dashcam event (along with a copy of each clip), compresses and uploads to S3.

 TeslaBox is also capable to run [TeslaMate.](https://github.com/adriankumpf/teslamate)